MementoMori15x6/15x6-sim/primers/board_scoring_primer_v1.7_baseline.md

 ```

 ## Usage Notes
--quick gathering and collection of the 35-metric scores (light weight prompt without the use of reading and loading from the repo)
+-quick gathering and collecting of the 35-metric scores (light weight prompt without the use of reading and loading from the repo)